derekahn/ultimate-go/language/functions/README.md

+## Functions

+Functions are at the core of the language.
+They provide a mechanism to group and organize our code to separate and distinct pieces of functionality.
+They can be used to provide an API to the packages we write and are a core component to concurrency.

+## Notes

+* Functions can return multiple values and most return an error value.
+* The error value should always be checked as part of the programming logic.
+* The blank identifier can be used to ignore return values.

 ### Exercise 1

 **Part A** Declare a struct type to maintain information about a user.
 Declare a function that creates value of and returns pointers of this type and an error value.
 Call this function from main and display the value.